haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1d6 + 6 shriekers sprout
 A hungry bulette burrows up and attacks.
 A nest of 1d4 + 3 eggs springs up.
 Any creature
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 209

 01 5d4 toadstools sprout.
 If a creature eats a toadstool, roll any die.
 On an odd roll, the eater must succeed on a DC 15 Constitution saving throw or take 5d6 poison damage and become poisoned for 1 hour.
 On an even roll, the eater gains 5d6 temporary hit points for 1 hour.
  11–20 A treant sprouts.
 There’s a 50 percent chance that the treant is chaotic evil and attacks.
  31–40 A campfire with blue flames springs forth and burns for 24 hours (or until it is extinguished).